 Saksilpa Srisukson (Violin)

 Saksilpa Srisukson was born in 1998.
-He started playing violin when he was 7 with Natnucha Sasipurana.
-Later on, he played the viola under the supervision of Thosaporn Pothong.
-Saksilpa was a member of Princess Galyani Vadhana Institute of Music Youth Orchestra (PYO) during the first season in 2013.
-He also participated in the 47th Darmstadt New Music Festival 2014 at Darmstadt with Anothai Nitibhon and Peter Veale.
-He has also been awarded the 2rd prize as a violist for Melodio Piano Quartet in Princess Galyani Vadhana International Ensemble Competition 2015.
-He has also performed in various concerts, musicals and recitals, with genres ranging from contemporary music to mariachi.
-Aside from music, he has a wide interest including philosophy, mathematics and physics and is currently studying theoretical physics at Chulalongkorn University.
+He started playing the violin when he was seven with Natnucha Sasipurana.
+Later on, he studied the viola under the supervision of Thosaporn Pothong.
+Saksilpa was a Princess Galyani Vadhana Institute of Music Youth Orchestra (PYO) member during the first season in 2013.
+He participated in the 47th Darmstadt New Music Festival 2014 in Darmstadt with Anothai Nitibhon and Peter Veale, and ever since stuck in the realm of complexities and abstractions.
+He has also been awarded the second prize as a violist for the Melodio Piano Quartet in Princess Galyani Vadhana International Ensemble Competition 2015.
+He has also performed in various concerts, musicals and recitals, with genres ranging from contemporary music, musical theatres, mariachis, and Thai pop oldies.